berkeley-stat243/stat243-fall-2018/lab/S08/intro.md

 Using either foreach or parSapply (or parLapply), write code that, in parallel, reads in the space-delimited file and filters to only the rows that refer to pages where "Barack_Obama" appears.
 Collect all the results across the 192 files into a single data frame.
 Run your code using an interactive session on either the Savio2 or Savio partition.

 You should be able to use *looFit.R* as a template for your answer here.
-In addition, Unit 8 has example R code for doing either a parallel for loop or a paralllel lapply/sapply.
+In addition, Section 4.3 of Unit 8 has example R code for doing either a parallel for loop or a paralllel lapply/sapply.

 Note that as we saw in class, the data are the number of hits on different Wikipedia pages for November 4, 2008.
 The columns are: date, time, language, webpage, number of hits, and page size.